DFanso/rss/README.md

 ### Data Storage

-The application stores your feeds in a JSON file for persistence between restarts.
-By default, feeds are stored in `data/feeds.json`.
+The application stores your feed subscriptions in a JSON file for persistence between restarts.
+By default, subscriptions are stored in `data/feeds.json`.
 You can specify a different data directory using the `-data` flag:

 ```
 ./rss-reader -data /path/to/data